Car logos with wings: The 50 biggest car brands with wings

 Changan Emblem

-Established over a century and a half ago, Changan is one of China’s most enduring automobile manufacturers.
-As a state-owned entity, it has significantly contributed to the nation’s automotive industry, manufacturing various vehicles, from micro vans and passenger cars to light trucks and commercial vans.
+Founded more than a century and a half ago, Changan is one of China’s most famous automakers.
+As a state-owned enterprise, it has made a significant contribution to the development of the country’s automotive industry, producing a variety of vehicles – from vans and cars to light trucks and commercial vans.

-In the competitive global auto market, such symbols and their underlying meanings can be a powerful reminder of a brand’s ethos, history, and commitment to its vision.
-With over 159 years of experience, Changan’s choice of winged emblem perfectly complements its long-standing reputation and ambition in the industry.
+At first glance, the emblem has a simplistic V-shaped pattern.
+However, a closer look reveals that the emblem is a pair of wings.
+In a competitive global automotive market, such symbols and the meanings embedded in them can serve as a powerful reminder of a brand’s ethics, history, and uniqueness to its vision.
+With over 159 years of experience, Changan’s choice of the winged emblem perfectly complements its long-standing reputation and ambition in the industry.

 Russo-Balt